 Neurology; Vascular Neurology

-I am a neurologist with special training and a research interest in the prevention, diagnosis and treatment of strokes in people with cancer.
-I am an Assistant Professor of Neurology at New York-Presbyterian Hospital/Weill Cornell Medical Center, and I am also privileged to be affiliated with Memorial Sloan Kettering’s Neurology Service as a clinical researcher and academic scientist.
+I am a neurologist with special training and a research interest in the prevention, diagnosis, and treatment of stroke in people with cancer.
+I am the Director of the Stroke Center and an Associate Professor of Neurology and Neuroscience at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, and I am also privileged to be affiliated with Memorial Sloan Kettering’s Neurology Service as a clinical researcher and academic scientist.